Dimitrolito/prysm/CONTRIBUTING.md

 **2. Fork the Prysm repo.**

 Sign in to your GitHub account or create a new account if you do not have one already.
 Then navigate your browser to https://github.com/prysmaticlabs/prysm/.
-In the upper right hand corner of the page, click “fork”.
+In the upper right-hand corner of the page, click “fork”.
 This will create a copy of the Prysm repo in your account.

 **3. Create a local clone of Prysm.**